 - A grade point average (GPA) of 3.00 or higher on a 4.00 scale is needed to be competitive.
-Competency-based nursing programs where curriculum does not generate a GPA will not qualify applicants for admission.
+Competency-based nursing programs where curriculum does not generate a GPA will not qualify applicants for admission

-- Current licensure as a Registered Nurse in one of the 50 states; South Carolina licensure is required by matriculation if licensure is not a part of the Nurse Licensure Compact.
+- Current licensure as a Registered Nurse in one of the 50 states; South Carolina licensure is required by matriculation if licensure is not a part of the Nurse Licensure Compact

-- Letters of recommendation from two healthcare professionals who have supervised your clinical experience.
+- Letters of recommendation from two healthcare professionals who have supervised your clinical experience

-- Current resume or curriculum vitae.
+- Current resume or curriculum vitae

-- January 5: Application portal opens
+- May 1: Application portal opens

-- April 1: Application deadline
+- August 31: Application deadline

-- June: Interviews for select applicants
+- October/November: Interviews for select applicants

-- July: Notification of acceptance or decline (applicants and interviewees)
+- November: Notification of acceptance or decline (applicants and interviewees)